hyprwm/hyprland-wiki/pages/Configuring/Binds.md

 ## Mouse Binds

 Mouse binds are binds that rely on mouse movement.
 They will have one less arg.
-`input:drag_threshold` can be used to distinguish between clicks and movement of the same button:
+`input:drag_threshold` can be used to differentiate between clicks and drags with the same button:

 ```ini
 input {